Ricsius/Wather_Data_API/README.md

 # What is this project?
-This is an API that can supply wather data.
+This is an API that can supply weather data.